fernandoneira/sneaky-snek/README.md

 # sneaky-snek
-Classic game of snake, trying out angular2 and html5 canvas
+Classic game of snake, implemented using angular2 and html5 canvas

 ## Build